depado/articles/pages/drone-helm-kubernetes-rbac-2.md

 private Docker registry which we're going to use to host our tagged Docker images for our future deployments.
 As it's private, we're going to need to authenticate and we can achieve this by creating what's called a service account.
-But this one won't be inside our k8s cluster, but will grant some authorization.
+This service account won't be inside our k8s cluster though, and will be used to grant some authorization to our CI when it will use it.

 So let's head to the [IAM Console](https://console.cloud.google.com/iam-admin/serviceaccounts) and create a new service account.
 Name it as you like and select the